 The only reason we will use your personal information will be to help us effectively carry out our charitable activities, through facilitating either your involvement in our campaigns or your financial support for our work, or both.

 All organisations in the UK need a lawful basis to collect and use personal data.
 There are two legal bases that we may use in relation to your details:

 - Information is processed on the basis of an individual’s consent

-Jubilee Debt Campaign will always ask for your consent to send you marketing by email.
-Where you give us consent, we will always keep a clear record of how and when this consent was obtained, and you can withdraw this consent at any time by contacting us at email@example.com, 020 7324 4722, or by clicking the unsubscribe link from an email that you receive.
+Jubilee Debt Campaign will always ask for your consent to send you marketing by email, phone or SMS.
+Where you give us consent, we will always keep a clear record of how and when this consent was obtained, and you can withdraw this consent at any time by contacting us at firstname.lastname@example.org, 020 7324 4722, or by clicking the unsubscribe link from an email that you receive.

 - Information is processed on it being a legitimate interest for Jubilee Debt Campaign to do so

 The law allows personal data to be legally collected and used by an organisation if it is necessary for a legitimate business interest of the organisation – as long as its use is fair and balanced and does not unduly impact the rights of the individual concerned.